molnarzs/generator-garlic-webapp/README.md

 ### Prerequistes

-[Yeoman](http://yeoman.io) generator must be installed:
+The [Yeoman](http://yeoman.io) generator must be installed:

 ```bash
 $ sudo npm install -g yeoman
 ```

 ### Setup
-To install generator-garlic-webapp, run:
+To install the generator-garlic-webapp, run:

 ```bash
 $ sudo npm install -g generator-garlic-webapp
 ```

 The generator has some peer dependencies.
 If they are missing (for instance, the [loopback.io generator](https://github.com/strongloop/generator-loopback)), you must also install them globally.
+The above install command will fail and list the missing software in this case.

 # The Generators